Louisville's Knowledgeable Estate Planning Attorney with over 35 years of legal experience.

 Our Estate Planning services can help you evaluate which Estate Planning tools would be the most effective choices in order to achieve your goals while taking into consideration your unique personal factors such as your personal goals, the size of your estate, various family dynamics and budgets.

-David and Carrie have well deserved reputations as caring and knowledgeable attorneys who approach your Estate Planning needs with dedication, care and concern.
+David has a well deserved reputation as a caring and knowledgeable attorney who approaches your Estate Planning needs with dedication, care and concern.

 Other Estate Planning Areas

 A power of attorney allows an individual to make legal decisions on behalf of another party.
 These documents can be used when a person is unable to appear or act for any reason, or becomes unable to make decisions for his or her self.

 These are agreements between a couple prior to marriage that spell out their wishes about distribution of their assets should the marriage dissolve by divorce or death.

 We help individuals file petitions for guardianship or conservatorship for minors or disabled or elderly adults.

 Living Wills and Health Care Surrogates

 Why do I need a living will?
 A living will is also known as an advanced directive.
 It designates an individual to serve as your health care surrogate, who will make health care decisions on your behalf if you are unable to do so.
 It also specifies your wishes regarding life support and food and water if you have been found to be in a terminal condition, as defined by Kentucky Statute.

 Contact the Law office of David A. Black at (502) 244-3153 to evaluate your estate needs and help you create your Will and determine if a Trust would be a good fit for your estate plan.